hangnt1623/Python_E-commerce_RFM-Analysis-for-Customer-Segmentation/README.md

 ### 📖 What is this project about?
 What Business Question will it solve?
 This project uses Python to analyze SuperStore’s large-scale customer transaction data to:

-✔️ Segment customers using the RFM model to identify groups like loyal, inactive, and high-value customers.
+✔️ Segment customers using the RFM model to identify groups like loyal, inactive, and high-value customers

-✔️ Automate segmentation to handle large datasets, replacing manual Excel methods.
+✔️ Automate segmentation to handle large datasets, replacing manual Excel methods

-✔️ Deliver insights to help Marketing & Sales run targeted, effective holiday campaigns.
+✔️ Deliver insights to help Marketing & Sales run targeted, effective holiday campaigns

 ### 👤 Who is this project for?

-✔️ Marketing Teams – to identify and target customer segments with personalized holiday campaigns.
+✔️ Marketing Teams – to identify and target customer segments with personalized holiday campaigns

-✔️ Sales Teams – to focus efforts on high-value and frequent buyers for upselling and retention.
+✔️ Sales Teams – to focus efforts on high-value and frequent buyers for upselling and retention

-✔️ Data Analytics Teams – to automate and scale customer segmentation using Python.
+✔️ Data Analytics Teams – to automate and scale customer segmentation using Python

-✔️ Business Leaders – to make data-driven decisions that boost customer lifetime value and revenue.
+✔️ Business Leaders – to make data-driven decisions that boost customer lifetime value and revenue